 - Most secure: SEROFlora Feminine pH Test Strips

-A vaginal pH test measures the acidity of the vagina on a scale of
+A vaginal pH test measures the acidity of the vaginal fluid on a scale of

 MNT chooses at-home tests that meet the following criteria: